moramadan98/phoneBook/README.md

 Because array stores in memory and memory is volatile.
 So if we use array and we close the program all data we store in array will go away.
 So we use files to store contacts and numbers of this contacts.
 Because of that you can add contact, close the program, open the program again, display contacts and you will see you still have your contacts saved because of files technique we use.

-## Deep dive in details and technical explanation
+## Deep dive in details and technical explanation (Technical overview of program main functions)

+### Initialization

+Program make "contacts.txt" file if doesn't exist, print option of the program and ask user to choose one of them.

+### 1- Add new contact

+Program will open "contacts.txt" file with read permission.
+Program ask the user for the name of the contact.
+Program will use search function to make sure that this name doesn't exist.
+**If user don't enter name and press enter:**
+Invalid input error will appear.
+**If user enter exist name:**
+Contact name is already exist error will appear.
+**Else:**
+Program will open "contacts.txt" file with write permission.
+Program will add this name into "contacts.txt" and after add the name he will add empty new line and it will make new file file name will be contact name let's assume it will be "contact_name".

+then, program ask user to enter number for this contact.
+If user don't enter number and press enter: Invalid input error will appear.
+Else:
+Program will add this number to "contact_name" file (NOTICE: We assume this name earlier), Then add new line

+### 2- Display all contacts

+Program will read "contacts.txt" **only** and add its contains to buffer in memory.
+Then, it will loop through the buffer and print names(name/line).

-### Search in contacts
+### 3- Search in contacts

 The most confusing part of phoneBook is "Search in contacts" we will try to explain it.

+When user choose this option program will read "contacts.txt" **only** and add its contains to buffer in memory.

-The core of search in contacts operation is  _Search_String_in_Buffer function.
+The core of search in contacts operation is  _Search_String_in_Buffer function. let's deep dive in it!

 _Search_String_in_Buffer: (r12 = loadedBuffer, r13 = keyWord, r14 = trimmedString)://r8 = 1/0 Found/Not